sayan112/RoadToFullTimeServiceBased/HiringManagerRound/Questions&Answers.md

 **4. How much did you score in your graduation?**

-I scored [Your GPA/Percentage] in my graduation.
+I scored  in my graduation.
 I'm proud of my academic achievements, and I believe they reflect my dedication and commitment to excellence.

 **5. Why TCS?**